 Size & Growth

-Hoya kerrii are slow-growing and take some years to grow into vining plants filled with heart-shaped leaves.
+Hoya sweetheart is slow-growing and takes some years to grow into vining plants filled with heart-shaped leaves.

 However, if your plant has a single leaf without a stem, it might stay like this.